demisto/content/Packs/CortexXDR/Playbooks/playbook-Cortex_XDR_-_Get_File_Path_from_alerts_by_hash_README.md

 This playbook is part of the 'Malware Investigation And Response' pack.
-For more information, please refer to https://xsoar.pan.dev/docs/reference/packs/malware-investigation-and-response.
+For more information, refer to https://xsoar.pan.dev/docs/reference/packs/malware-investigation-and-response.
 This playbook assists in retrieving file paths from the Cortex XDR incident by hash.

 ## Dependencies